AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/configure-connector.md

 ## Associate the Configuration with Your Content {#associate}

 AEM is a flexible and powerful tool and supports multiple, simultaneous translation services via multiple connectors and multiple configurations.
-Setting this up is beyond the scope of this journey, but means that you need to specify which connectors and configuration should be used to translate your content.
+Setting up such a configuration is beyond the scope of this journey.
+However this flexibility means that you need to specify which connectors and configuration should be used to translate your content by associating ths configuration you just made with your content.

 To do this, navigate to the language root of your content.
 For our example purposes this is